What does a blood pressure medication have to do with opiate withdrawal?

 Clonidine Side Effects

-Clonidine is not without it’s own adverse reactions.
+Clonidine is not without its own adverse reactions.
 For one, it is, itself, potentially addictive.
 Patients who take it for blood pressure may experience a rebound of hypertension if the drug is abruptly discontinued.
-Common side effects include sedation, dry mouth, and hypertension but, the following symptoms have also been reported:
+Common side effects of using clonodine for opiate withdrawal include sedation, dry mouth, and hypertension but, the following symptoms have also been reported:

 Because it also lowers blood pressure, it may not be the best option for people with low blood pressure or who are prone to hypotension.
 Clonidine use should not be stopped suddenly.
 Gradually weaning off the drug will help to avoid rebounding effects.